HellenicMilsim/JTG-Formations/README.md

 ## Greek Army (Woodland)

 The Greek army uses the HK G3A2 rifle.
-Officers and Special Weapons teams are also equippet with the M1911 pistol.
+Officers and Special Weapons teams are equipped with the M1911 pistol.

 ### Infantry